misdoro/JavaNodeSwDoc/source/plugin-xsamsgen.rst

 XSAMS is an XML schema, adopted within VAMDC for data exchange.

-Java node software implementation uses JAXB library for mapping between objects and XML elements.
+Java node software implementation uses JAXB library to establish the mapping between Java objects and XML elements and to read/write XSAMS documents

-Contrary to the Python/Django node software, Java version doesn't provide limited keyword-based XML generator.
+Each node plugin is responsible for building object trees corresponding to the XSAMS document branches and for attaching them to the main tree, managed by the node software.

-Each node plugin is responsible by itself for building object trees corresponding to the document branches and for attaching them to the main tree, managed by the node software.
+Once the node plugin has finished building the XSAMS document and returned from the buildXSAMS() method, the node software outputs the XML document to the client.

-Node software than outputs the built tree as XML XSAMS document.
+Java objects corresponding to every element of XSAMS schema are generated using JAXB library and are a part of *org.vamdc.xsams* package, included in **xsams** and **xsams-extra** libraries.

 XSAMS objects can be constructed by extension of Jaxb mapping classes with convenience methods, provided within **xsams-extra** library.